Suffering and Evil – Causes & Responses

 The fictional stories of author Horatio Alger, written for American boys in the last half of the 19th century, painted sanguine stories about young men who overcome obstacles and succeed through honesty, pluck, and hard work.
 In a Horatio Alger story, the main character moves from success to ever greater success by dint of clean living and an optimistic attitude.
 He gets a great job, marries the perfect girl, and rises high in business.
 The hero’s virtues lead to a chain reaction of positive outcomes, each one triggering the next.

 The Book of Continuing Creation says that such cascades of positive results can happen, but they are not the rule.
-Negative cascades of suffering can also happen canal, as we discuss later in this Chapter.
+Negative cascades of suffering can also happen, as we discuss later in this Chapter.
 However, we can choose to look for the positive.
-We can meditate on the positive, be mindful of it, and work toward it.
+We can meditate on the positive side, be mindful of it, and work toward it.
 By doing so, we will see more positive things and we will start to chain them together to create networks of positive events in our lives.

 Mental Strategy — “Everything Happens for a Reason, and Eventually Leads to a Good End.”